nixworks/public/news/2010/08/18/README.md

 Taiwanese technology giant Foxconn plans to hold a morale-boosting employee rally after a string of suicides at its Chinese factories turned a spotlight on working conditions. ?
 Ten tech

 ### [United States car maker General Motors files for an Initial Public Offering. ](/news/2010/08/18/united-states-car-maker-general-motors-files-for-an-initial-public-offering.md)
-_Context: American, General Motors, IPO_
+_Context: General Motors, IPO, United States_

 ### [Japanese carmaker Mazda recalls 215,000 vehicles in the United States and 11,000 vehicles in China due to power steering flaws. ](/news/2010/08/18/japanese-carmaker-mazda-recalls-215-000-vehicles-in-the-united-states-and-11-000-vehicles-in-china-due-to-power-steering-flaws.md)
-_Context: American, Chinese, Japan, Mazda, power steering_
+_Context: Chinese, Japan, Mazda, United States, power steering_

 ### [Saudi Arabia overtakes the United States as the main donor to the stricken country. ](/news/2010/08/18/saudi-arabia-overtakes-the-united-states-as-the-main-donor-to-the-stricken-country.md)
 Only 40 per cent of funds needed for immediate flood relief have been received, UN says.

 ### [Scientists dispute the claim by the United States that all the oil has gone from the Gulf of Mexico. ](/news/2010/08/18/scientists-dispute-the-claim-by-the-united-states-that-all-the-oil-has-gone-from-the-gulf-of-mexico.md)
-_Context: American, Gulf of Mexico_
+_Context: Gulf of Mexico, United States_

 ### [A North Korean fighter plane crashes in China near the border, killing the pilot and possibly a second pilot bailing out.
 Pictures posted by local residents show a Soviet plane design which were used in the Korean War.
 It is suggested to have been a defection attempt. ](/news/2010/08/18/a-north-korean-fighter-plane-crashes-in-china-near-the-border-killing-the-pilot-and-possibly-a-second-pilot-bailing-out-pictures-posted-by.md)
 A North Korean aircraft, which may be a fighter jet carrying a suspected defector, has crashed in China, according to reports.